IPAC - South Western Ontario

 3.1 Chapter Members must be members of IPAC-PCI Canada.
 Chapter dues are payable with IPAC-PCI national membership.
 A portion of the national membership dues will be reimbursed to the chapter designated by the member.

-3.2 IPAC-SWO members are welcome to invite non-member guests to meetings at an additional fee set by the Chapter.
+3.2 IPAC-SWO members are welcome to invite guests, to a maximum of two (2) Chapter business meetings, at a fee set by the Chapter.
+Guests wishing to attend subsequent meetings will be encouraged to join IPAC Canada.
 Chapter dues are set by IPAC-PCI Canada.

 3.3 The membership year shall be 12 months from the date membership is processed by IPAC-PCI Canada.